Machine Learning Systems: A Survey from a Data-Oriented Perspective: Survey Methodology

-\item [c.]\textit{Search terms:} We want to search for papers that present ML-based systems deployed in real-world environments in different domains.
+\item [c.]\textit{Search terms:} We want to search for papers presenting ML-based systems deployed in real-world environments to answer the research questions above.
 Table~\ref{tab:search-query} shows the query format and the search terms we use to retrieve such papers.
-The query is composed of three search terms in conjunction (i.e., AND operator).
-The first term refers to popular domains where ML has been applied.
-The second term filters papers that apply machine learning in these domains, and the third term filters the papers that actually deploy their solution in the real world.
+The query has three search terms in conjunction (i.e., AND operator).
+The first term refers to popular domains that have applied ML.
+The second term filters papers that apply machine learning in these domains, and the third term filters papers that deploy their solution in the real world.
 Search engines in scientific databases use different matching algorithms.
-Some of them search for exact words in the papers' attributes (e.g., title or abstract), which can be too restrictive.
-We expand these queries by including synonyms for the different words in the search terms (Table~\ref{tab:synonyms}).
-Synonyms extend queries using inclusive disjunction (i.e. OR operator) with their respective words.
+Some engines search for exact words in the papers' attributes (e.g., title or abstract), which can be too restrictive.
+We expand these queries by including synonyms for the search terms (Table~\ref{tab:synonyms}).
+Synonyms extend queries using inclusive disjunction (i.e. OR operator).